FutureActivities/Craft3-REST-API/README.md

-# Future Activities Craft 3 REST API
+# Craft 3 REST API

 The REST API plugin by FutureActivities provides easy to use API endpoints for any Craft 3 installation.
 No configuration required, just enable the plugin and the endpoints are immediately available.

 You can optionally exclude certain fields and sections from the API to avoid exposing data.

+## Features

+- Get all Entries, Categories, Globals, Tags, and Assets.
+- Authenticate and manage users.
+- Build on top of Yii 2 RESTful Web Services - supports expands, fields, pagination.
+- Exclude specific fields or sections from being included in the response.

 ## Usage

-Full documentation of all endpoints can be found at:
+Further documentation of available endpoints can be found at:

 [https://craftrest.docs.apiary.io/](https://craftrest.docs.apiary.io/)

 ## Examples

 Get all categories: